gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 ### Upcoming

-- Blur distance fragment hits w/ cone.
+- Add ability to disable use of normal maps.
+- Check further depth map based on distance.
 - Fix reflections of non retrieved hits.
 At glancing angles the unrendered background is hit and a color sample is taken (see helmet scene).
 - Improve the connected-ness of the reflections to the ground (see bottom of mirror in spheres example)
-- Look into a different jitter technique
+- Add blue noise.
 - Use metalness and roughness values to fade result hit (pack normal xy, metalness, roughness into single buffer)
 - Use depth pyramid to raymarch to improve performance, diffuse rough results
-- Provide jitter adjustment for multiple frames
 - Test orthographic camera
 - Use the normal / depth used for raymarching and compare that the to the current high def fragment in the upscale.
 The normal and depth in the blur loop body should be from the march uv but using that causes issues.
+- Remove for loop?
+- Simplify step calculations.

 ### Bugs
 - Improve the connected-ness of the reflections to the ground.